 They baked on 180C/160C Fan/350F/Gas Mark 4 for 35 minutes, then I left them to cool fully.

-I made the nutella buttercream by mixing together 150g butter and 300g icing sugar, then I added 200g Nutella, 3 tbsp double cream and 1/2 tsp vanilla extract.
+I made the nutella buttercream by mixing together butter and icing sugar, then I added Nutella and milk.
 I mixed it until it was smooth.

 I started stacking up the cakes, I spread half of the cream mixture onto the first layer.